kmayerb/tcrdist3/docs/tcrdistances.rst

             * `pw.metrics.nw_hamming_metric` - a pairwise Needleman-Wunsch alignment followed by hamming distance (with multiprocessing enabled for faster run-time)
             * `pw.metrics.nw_metric` -  a reciprocal Needleman-Wunsch alignment score based dissimilarity using BLOSUM62
         * The field - commonly uses editdistance to compare CDRs.
 For instance, the Cython enabled packages like python-Levenshtein metrics can be used seamlessly with tcrdist3
-        * Dictionary keys must match appropriate columns of clone_df DataFrame.
+        * Dictionary keys must match appropriate columns of the clone_df DataFrame.

 .. tip::

     * weights - typically the CDR3 is given a higher weight because it is in direct contact with antigen peptide.
-        * Dictionary keys must match appropriate columns of clone_df DataFrame.
+        * Dictionary keys must match appropriate columns of the clone_df DataFrame.

 .. tip::